 Following your passion is amazing, but painful all the same

 “The idea of being a published writer is more fantastical than Game of Thrones.
 It’s just impossible.
 My family didn’t understand why I do this.
 It is insane to be a writer.
-If you want to be an artist, the passion required is intense,” Marjorie shares what her days as an aspiring writer were like.
+If you want to be an artist, the passion required is intense,” Marjorie says.

 “The reality of [following your passion] is fantastic, but it’s also painful.”